fxdias/mynotes/README.md

 I did this app following The Net Ninja material ui tutorial.
 The tutorial is using a old version of react-router-dom and material ui.
-I update to react-router-dom 6 and material ui 5.
+I update to react-router-dom 6, material ui 5 and replaced useStyles/makeStyles for emotion/css.